 Trauma and EMDR

 Sometimes we have intense or disturbing experiences that we are unable to fully process at the time of the occurrence.
 Unprocessed events can become stuck in our memories and cause unwanted physical sensations, emotions, and beliefs from the past to arise in present day situations.
-EMDR therapy is a powerful method for providing relief and insight.

 What is EMDR?